 This makes them economical to run as from a power perspective, the power is only used during the actual sealing process.

 Usually these devices are used on packaging that contains identical thermos-plastic films on all seal sides.
 This is usually a polythene material but not necessarily as they can, and often are used for thinner gauge laminate materials.

 ISZ Impulse Sealers will suit most projects, being able to easily handle polythene films up to 600 gauge or 150 microns.
 Typically though we find our sealers can seal single layer films in excess of 300 microns quite easily.

 If you require a standing unit then the range of HPL table top machines are our most popular model here.
 It’s a fixed unit available in a variety of different sizes complete with a cutter function as standard.

 There are devices available for heavier gauge or multi layered polythene.
-As well as this other material constructions like Nylon, Polypropylene, Polyurethane and PVC can be suitable for an impulse sealer but we would advise a trial first.
+As well as this other material constructions like Nylon, Polypropylene, Polyurethane and PVC can be suitable for an impulse sealer.
+We would advising trialling this tough first. .

 All our impulse sealers have built in electronic timers so you can accurately control the sealing cycle.